-Each child is issued with a Prep Book every term, in which he/she writes details of his/her homework, as it is set.
+Each child is issued with a Prep Book every term, in which they write details of their homework, as it is set.
 Parents should check that the work has been done and initial the Prep Book every evening.
 This also provides a very useful means of communication between parents and Form Tutor.
 Parents are encouraged to add brief notes within the space at the foot of the page when appropriate.